netmoregroup/netmore-mqtt-sample/Readme.md

 # <img src="https://avatars.githubusercontent.com/u/93947921?s=200&v=4" width="32"/> Netmore Cloud Control sample application.

-This sample application is writen in javascript as it's common to most developers.
-If node is to be used we recomment typescript.
+This sample application is written in javascript as it's common to most developers.
+If node is to be used we recommend typescript.

 ## Setup.
-unpackage the certs you have recived into the cert directory, when done it should look likt below
+Unpack the certs you have received into the certs directory, when done it should look like below

     ls ./certs/<CommonName>/
     ca.crt
     client.crt
     client.key

-## Install depenanies
+## Install dependencies
 Install the mqtt node libraries.

     npm install

 ## Run
-In order to run the application you need the common name from the cert this can be retrived in varios ways but the simplest is
+In order to run the application you need the common name from the certificate this can be retrieved in various ways but the simplest is

     openssl x509 -in ./certs/client.crt -noout -text

 Once you found the CN short for common name you can add that as the last argument to the command below.

-    node smaple.js <CommonName>
+    node sample.js <CommonName>

-## Payload Desciption
+## Payload Description

       [{
         t: timestamp (number or string),